Fresno State Library

 The general principles set forth in the Library Bill of Rights form an indispensable framework for building collections, services, and policies that serve the entire academic community.

 The privacy of library users is and must be inviolable.
-Policies should be in place that maintain confidentiality of library borrowing records and of other information relating to personal use of Library Information and services.
+Policies should be in place that maintain confidentiality of library borrowing records and of other information relating to personal use of Library information and services.

 The development of library collections in support of an institution's instruction and research programs should transcend the personal values of the selector.
 In the interests of research and learning, it is essential that collections contain materials representing a variety of perspectives on subjects that may be considered controversial.

 Preservation and replacement efforts should ensure that balance in library materials is maintained and that controversial materials are not removed from the collections through theft, loss, mutilation, or normal wear and tear.
-There should be alertness to efforts by special interest groups to bias a collection though systematic theft or mutilation.
+There should be alertness to efforts by special interest groups to bias a collection through systematic theft or mutilation.

 Licensing agreements should be consistent with the Library Bill of Rights, and should maximize access.